-Woman's Missionary Union of North Carolina
+of the Woman's Missionary Union NC

 Fannie Heck was the daughter of Mrs. Mattie Heck and Colonel Jonathan McGee Heck.
-She grew up in this historic Raleigh mansion, located at 309 North Blount Street in Raleigh, North Carolina.
+She grew up in a historic Raleigh mansion, located at 309 North Blount Street in Raleigh, North Carolina.
 The building of this beautiful home was completed in 1890.

 As young women, Fannie Heck and her friend Sallie Bailey were actively involved in ministry to children in the poor section of Raleigh.
 When Fannie was twenty three, she was asked to be the chairwoman of the Woman's Central Committee of Missions.
 This organization would assist and encourage missions work that was already being done in churches.